 And since the Van Tornhout’s stayed at the Ronald McDonald House when Callie was in intensive care, they created an organization called Callie Cares to help other guests of the Ronald McDonald House.
 Now it’s a family affair.
 They do their part by gathering donations of travel size toiletries and assembling them into care bags for the guests.
 Their care packages include everything from shampoo, conditioner, bath soap, toothbrushes, toothpaste, deodorant, razors, lotion and anything else that may make for a more comfortable stay.

-Hopefully, after reading Callie’s story it will be another reminder to explain the importance of adult Tdap booster shots to everyone who’ll listen.
-Most people just don’t know that an adult Tdap booster shot can not only help protect them from pertussis, but it can also reduce the spread of a life-threatening illness for an infant child who is not yet fully vaccinated.
+Hopefully, after reading Callie’s story it will be another reminder to explain the importance of a Tdap vaccination to everyone who’ll listen.
+Most people just don’t know that an adult Tdap vaccination can not only help protect them from pertussis, but it can also reduce the spread of a life-threatening illness for an infant child who is not yet fully vaccinated.

 The Public Health Emergency (PHE) declaration is ending on May 11, but COVID remains a threat.
 The PHE was first declared in 2020 in response to the spread of COVID-19 to allow for special...

 This post was originally published with MediaPlanet in the FutureOfPersonalHealth.com Winter Wellness Issue, and was written by Vaccinate Your Family.
 Are you more likely to get sick during the winter?
 Yep – more viruses...